ronvoluted/darktide-mods/Audio/README.md

 ### Silencing sounds

-Besides returning `false` in the callback function of `Audio.hook_sound()` to silence an event, you can also directly silence events with `Audio.silence_sounds()`.
+Besides returning `false` in the callback function of `hook_sound()` to silence an event, you can also directly silence events with `silence_sounds()`.
 This is useful if your hook's match pattern matches multiple events but you do not want to call a callback multiple times.

 #### Silence a single match pattern
 ```lua